eldankit/CloudAppExercise/README.md

 ```

 7. create the launch template
-8. go to launch templates section and select the created template, go to Actions --> launch instance from template and make sure that the app is running the same
+8. go to launch templates section and select the created template, go to Actions --> launch instance from template and make sure that the app is running as before.

    <img width="447" alt="launchtemplate-testtemplate" src="https://github.com/eldankit/CloudAppExercise/assets/136235146/28bf845b-7892-4707-ab92-f78f1f76f016">

-10. go to Load Balancers and create a new network load balancer. make sure to select all the subnets and make a listener to port 80 and at the target group section click create target group.
+9. go to Load Balancers and create a new network load balancer. make sure to select all the subnets and make a listener to port 80 and at the target group section click create target group.
-11. at the target group select tcp protocol and select port 5000, at the healthcheck also make sure to use the tcp protocol and create the target group.
+10. at the target group select tcp protocol and select port 5000, at the healthcheck also make sure to use the tcp protocol and create the target group.
    the target group was set as follows:

    <img width="1108" alt="tg-settings" src="https://github.com/eldankit/CloudAppExercise/assets/136235146/85222cd3-9978-4497-821d-0567cb9f94b6">

-12. at the load balancer creation page refresh the target group list and select the one that you created.
+11. at the load balancer creation page select the one that you created and create the NLB.
-13. the rest of the NLB settings are as follows:
+12. Create an Auto Scaling Group with the following settings:
 <img width="909" alt="asg-settings1" src="https://github.com/eldankit/CloudAppExercise/assets/136235146/15eae62c-bba4-4ee4-bee8-d4bfa7e1a2a7">
 <img width="909" alt="asg-settings2" src="https://github.com/eldankit/CloudAppExercise/assets/136235146/fef98470-cba8-4a45-86d3-18f917fafdcd">
 <img width="909" alt="asg-settings3" src="https://github.com/eldankit/CloudAppExercise/assets/136235146/37718a1e-afe7-440d-8447-9d7a1e9bd374">